frc6506/docs/setupGitHub.md

+layout: page
+title: "GitHub Account Setup"
+permalink: /setupGitHub

 ## GitHub Account Setup
 This tutorail will walk you through the steps of creating a GitHub Account

 ## Account
 1. Create an account at [GitHub (github.com/join)](github.com/join) (and post the user name here).
  > It is recommended that you use your school email in order to get perks.
-2. You can now login with your GitHub creditinals
+2. You can now login with your GitHub credentials

-## Optional- Get the Student Devloper Pack (free)
+## Optional- Get the GitHub Student Devloper Pack (free)
 > This requires the use of a student email account.
 1. Go to [GitHub education (education.github.com)](education.github.com).
 2. Click "Get Benifits"